Witches, legends and what not – castles in Sardinia will have you intrigued.

 Wondering how the castle got its name?
 There’s a legend that the countess died under a collapse of walls during a siege and still haunts the castle crying among the ruins.

-PRACTICAL INFORMATION: Should you want to visit the castle, you will have to call in advance at +39 070 959006
+Should you want to visit the castle, you will have to call in advance.
+The number to call is +39 070 959006

 Castle of Gioiosa Guardia – Villamassargia